laila12399/lailascoaching/content/how-to-protect-from-school-bullying-and-bully-proof-your-child.md

 *What is there to protect bullying victims from?*

-Research suggest, instead of the momentary uncomfortable bullying experience, the victim’s self-blaming belief that their input caused the bullying has been shown to be the most detrimental.
+Instead of the momentary uncomfortable bullying experience, It seems to be the victim’s self-blaming belief that their input caused the bullying is what has been shown to be the most detrimental.

 With this understanding, in order to protect someone from bullying victimization, which they might inevitably face, the focus should be on the victim’s emotional reaction.